Beginner’s guide to Red Dots

 So we decided to make CFI’s beginners guide to red dots.
 Everything we wish we knew way back when we got started learning about what is fast becoming the standard sighting system for many serious pistol users.

-*Note: If you are a very experienced red dot user and you’re looking for an incredibly intricate and high level look at the nuances of different SMO systems, this will likely not be the article for you, this is for the guy or gal who wants all the basic info they need to get started on their red dot journey with enough information to know what they’re doing, reading, and shooting.
+*Note: If you are a seasoned red dot user and you’re looking for an incredibly intricate and high-level look at the nuances of different SMO systems, this might not be for you.
+This is for the guy or gal who wants all the basic info they need to get started on their red dot journey with enough information to know what they’re doing, reading, and shooting.

 What IS a red dot?